maloymanna/maloymanna.github.io/content/post/2024-05-19-delta-lake-and-the-lakehouse-architecture.md

 **The Lakehouse**
 These features of the Delta Lake have popularized the concept of the `lakehouse`, something with combines some of the best features of data lakes and data warehouses.
-In essence, the Delta Lake sits in between data lakes and data warehouses.
+In essence, the Delta Lake **Lakehouse** sits in between data lakes and data warehouses.
 | Parameter | Data warehouse   | Lakehouse | Data Lake |
 | --- | ------------| --- | --- |
 | Type of data | Structured data only | Both structured and unstructured data | Both structured and unstructured data |